Founder + Executive Director + Co-Project Lead

 Alannah Mitra is a Sophomore BFA Information Design major at Ateneo De Manila University.
 She is passionate about graphic design, fine arts, film, and theater; and actively pursues these through participation in various events and organizations.
 Though she specializes on the arts, she still involves herself in other fields and disciplines such as mental health awareness, social entrepreneurship and sustainable development.
 She hopes to help bridge the gap between the arts and other disciplines and wants to use the arts as an avenue for positive social change.

-Annika is currently a Grade 10 student at Philippine Science High School – Main Campus.
-She is passionate and concerned about global issues like many individuals’ lack of basic needs, gender equality, mental health, and saving the environment.
-Being a student that will pursue a STEM course, she hopes to raise awareness for women empowerment and break present negative stereotypes about women in the field.
+Annika is a high school student at Philippine Science High School – Main Campus.
+She is passionate about global issues such as many individuals’ lack of basic needs, gender equality, mental health, and saving the environment.
+Being a student that will pursue a STEM course and as an advocate for women empowerment, she hopes to raise awareness for the realities of women in the field and break present negative stereotypes about women in STEM.
 In the future, she aspires to be able to contribute to the betterment of her fellow Filipinos.
-As for now, she wants to help and serve the people in her community and encourage and support these people, especially the women that may be doubting themselves, by reminding them that they are capable in whatever they want to pursue.

 Cailyn Ong is a high school student at Philippine Science High School – Main Campus.
 She is passionate about biotechnology and hopes to someday help innovate in the medical field.
 Aside from this, she is also an advocate for social issues like mental health awareness & gender equality who is interested in calligraphy and music.
 She hopes to use her unique skillset in helping empower women in technology.